Jeremiah 16 - 17 - Outline of Jeremiah (Book Notes menu page)

 1. Not married (16:1-4) - No hope in this place.

-The Lord told Jeremiah not to marry, in order to spare him some of the sorrows which his neighbors would experience, with the loss of children and family members, due to the impending Babylonian captivity.
+The LORD told Jeremiah not to marry, in order to spare him some of the sorrows which his neighbors would experience, with the loss of children and family members, due to the impending Babylonian captivity.
 Psalm 137 provides a glimpse of those sorrows.

 2. Not mourning (16:5-7) - No comfort in this land.

-• The Lord told Jeremiah not to attend funerals or comfort the living, to illustrate the unmitigated sorrow that would flood the land.
+to illustrate the unmitigated sorrow that would flood the land.

-• "they shall not... cut themselves..."- This heathen practice, of mourning for the dead, was forbidden by the Lord (Lev 19:28; Deu 14:1).
-However, even the ungodly would abandon this practice, due to the overwhelming presence of death.
+• "they shall not... cut themselves..."- This heathen practice, of mourning for the dead, was forbidden by the LORD (Lev 19:28; Deu 14:1).

 3. Not feasting (16:8-9)- No gladness in this place.

-The Lord also told Jeremiah not to attend joyful celebrations.
+The LORD also told Jeremiah not to attend joyful celebrations.
 For joy would be taken from the land "...in your eyes, and in your days..."
 The nation's judgment was imminent.

-Elsewhere, the Lord speaks of the absence of joy and "of the voice of the bridegroom and the voice of the bride," in describing other judgments which were yet future (cp.
+Elsewhere, the LORD speaks of the absence of joy and "of the voice of the bridegroom and the voice of the bride," in describing other judgments which were yet future (cp.
 Eze 26:13 re: Tyre; Rev 18:23 re: mystery Babylon).

 2. The cause of the judgment (16:10-12)